nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 ##  **Developmental Neuroscience, PhD Student at UNC**

 I am a graduate student working in the [Sheridan](https://circlelab.unc.edu/) and [Propper](https://beelab.web.unc.edu/) Labs.
-Primarily, my research explores experience-expectant (e.g., caregiving), and experience-dependent (e.g., interpersonal violence) neural and behavioral development.
-Additionally, I  study the role of the gut microbiome on brain development.
-I am particularly interested in neural processes as they relate to emotional processes such as fear learning, emotional reactivity and regulation.
+My research has three main themes: 1) Exploring how childhood adversity, particularly threat, impacts the development of emotional learning and memory systems, and their underlying neurobiology; 2) The neural correlates of children’s processing and preference of parents and parental-related cues and information; and 3) The role of the gut microbiome on neuro-affective development.
 To explore my questions I use a variety of methodologies and approaches including fMRI, MRI, EDA, RSA, parent-reported questionnaires, microbial gene sequences, behavioral assessments, statistical modeling, and machine learning.

 I am currently *leading* the following projects: